 Bachelor of Fine Arts (Redeemer University), Bachelor of Christian Education (Redeemer University),

 My role as an educator is to instill excitement for learning in young children’s lives and to build a strong academic foundation.
-I stress the importance of always doing your best and to push ourselves to further our abilities and knowledge.
-In our class, we work together as a team encouraging one another along the way.
-Learning something new every day makes life so much more interesting, so I stress active, engaging participation with my students.
+I stress the importance of always doing your best and I challenge students to always strive to further their God given talents and abilities.
+In our class we work together as a team.
+We encourage one another and build each other up.
+That is our calling from God.
+My prayer is that my students will take this message with them as they grow and become disciples for Christ.

 Bachelor of Arts (Queens University),